Environmental Remote Sensing Certificate

 You will learn practical applications of geospatial technologies and develop working competency in remote sensing and geographic information systems (GIS) software, such as ERDAS Imagine, eCognition, and ESRI ArcGIS.

-Complete a minimum of 12 credit hours to receive the certificate.
-Up to six credits can be transferred from another institution (subject to content approval).
-Required courses:
+Students will complete a minimum of 12 credit hours to receive certification.
+Up to six credits can be transferred from another institution (subject to course content approval).

 - Aerial photo interpretation